frederikcoppens/data_management/datatypes/rnaseq.md

  Raw RNA sequencing data will be stored as compressed fastq files.
 Processed data are tab-delimited text files containing read counts per gene.
   Upon publication, data will be submitted to ArrayExpress.
 Details of the analysis methodology will be provided.
-Metadata will be captured conform the standards of this repository
+Metadata will be captured conform the standards of this repository.
+The minimum set of data and meta-data for a given study/experiment is defined in MINSEQE ( http://fged.org/projects/minseqe/) for NGS.

 ### RNA-seq full version